Cancer Research UK logo.

 Cancer inequalities and LGBTQIA+

 We want equal access to cancer care for everyone.
-But right now, the LGBTQIA+ community experience inequalities throughout their cancer journey from access to screening and diagnosis, clinical care, communication and overall experience.
+Right now, LGBTQIA+ people experience inequalities throughout their cancer journey, from access to screening and diagnosis to clinical care, communication and overall experience.

 Transgender and non-binary people and cancer screening

-Cancer screening can find cancer at an early stage when treatment is more likely to be successful, or even prevent it from developing in the first place.
-Transgender and non-binary people may face additional barriers to attending screenings including not getting invites, confusion over who’s eligible and gender dysphoria.
-We want to try to remove barriers so that everyone has the choice to attend.
+Cancer screening can detect cancer early, when treatment is more likely to be successful — and in some cases it can even prevent cancer from developing.
+Transgender (trans) and non‑binary people may face additional barriers to attending screening, including not receiving invitations, uncertainty about eligibility and experiences of gender dysphoria.
+We want to help remove these barriers so everyone has the choice to attend screening.

 Two people sitting next to each other on a sofa, holding a bowel screening test kit.